usnordia/usnordia.github.io/README.md

-The icahazdadjoke API endpoint enables you to reach a set of daily jokes on the icahazdadjoke.com web page.
+The icanhazdadjoke API endpoint enables you to reach a set of daily jokes on the icahazdadjoke.com web page.
 With queries as part of the Search function, you can use keywords to browse through a list of jokes.